Greg-T8/Notebook/topics/concepts/graphic_design.md

 5. **Avoiding Misalignment**: Misalignment or arbitrary placement of elements can lead to a cluttered, disorganized appearance, making it difficult for the viewer to navigate the information.
 Proper alignment eliminates confusion and clutter.

+    For beginners, stick to one text alignment on a page&mdash;all text is either flush left, flush right, or centered.

 6. **Enhancing Visual Appeal**: Strong alignment not only organizes information effectively but also contributes to the overall visual appeal of the design.
 It creates a sophisticated look that attracts the viewer's attention.

 7. **Application Across Multiple Pages**: For multi-page documents, alignment is crucial for maintaining a consistent look and feel across all pages, reinforcing the unity of the entire document.